n0obcoder/NIH-Chest-X-Rays-Multi-Label-Image-Classification-In-Pytorch/README.md

       * batch train loss for all the training batches
       * batch train loss for all the val batches

-Different layers of the model are freezed/unfreezed in different stages, defined inside the *main.py* to fit the model well on the data.
+Different layers of the model are freezed/unfreezed in different stages, defined at the end of *this README.md file, to fit the model well on the data.
+The 'stage' parameter can be passed from the terminal using the argument --stage STAGE

 Terminal Code:
 ```
-python main.py --resume --ckpt checkpoint_file.pth
+python main.py --resume --ckpt checkpoint_file.pth --stage 2
 ```

 Training the model will create a **models** directory and will save the checkpoints in there.